rickybassom/mars/README.md

   * One or more .md Markdown or .html files.
 An optional index.md or index.html file in a directory will appear when the directory is clicked on the Catalogue Directory Tree.
   * One or more .pdf files.
   * One or more video files (.mp4, .ogv, .webm, .wav).
   * Only unzipped SCORM package files.
 The `index.html` file is used to display the quiz on the site.
 A SCORM directory is identified by the `numbas-manifest.json` file.
 The SCORM directory will appear and act like a file in the Catalogue Directory Tree.
+The web interface essentially treats this directory as a viewable file in the catalogue.
   * One or more child directories.

 #### Topic Dependency Graph